 The key here is to really listen to the responses, then provide practical, actionable advice.
 If your products and services can alleviate their pain points, all the better!
 Offer to send them some information or sign them up for a free demo.
 If not, try to provide something of value that they can put to good use.

 On a related note, past mistakes and lessons learned make effective conversation starters on social media.
 Something like, “What’s the biggest mistake you’ve made on the job and what lessons did you learn?” can generate genuine, insightful responses that you and your followers can bond over.

-Regardless of you industry you can learn something from this example about teaching yoga.
+Regardless of your industry, you can learn something from this example about teaching yoga.
 Not only did it get a few comments, but it also garnered 62 shares and 600 likes, which no doubt expanded this company’s reach.

-And don’t hesitate to just open the floor to questions.
-You can even use lead capture forms to gather information as you answer questions, as seen here:
+You can even use lead capture forms to gather information as you answer questions your clients want to know, as seen here:

 4. Promote Events

 Are you hosting or attending an event?
 Share the experience!
 Let people know ahead of time that you’re going to be there and ask who else will be attending.
 Respond to those who are coming and let them know you’re looking forward to seeing them there.